Amka: Israel

 People from neighboring villages began to seek refuge in 'Amqa in May 1948.
 The village was attacked on 10-11 July by the Sheva' (Seventh) Brigade and the First Battalion of the Carmeli Brigade.
 It was captured on 16 July 1948 during Operation Dekel and largely destroyed, with the exception of the school and mosque.
-Most of the inhabitants left with the exception of the Druze residents who still live nearby.
-Some inhabitants remained in Israel as present absentees.
+Many of the inhabitants became internally displaced Palestinians living in other villages in Israel.
 On 1 March 1949 a UN observer reported a large group of villagers from 'Amqa seeking refuge in Salim.
 Another group arrived on 26 March.
 In February 1950, the village was declared a closed area.
 The Arab population remained under Martial Law until 1966.

-In 1949, a group of Yemenite Jewish immigrants settled in Amka.
+In 1949, the Jewish National Fund created a settlement north of the ruins of Amka.
 The elementary school for boys founded in 1887 and the village mosque remained untouched although other structures were razed in the late 1950s.
 According to Petersen, the mosque and school were used as warehouses.